EthicalHCOP/ScanToolkit/README.md

 ﻿# ScanToolkit
-*Is a toolkit capable to realize ports scan, host discover ,nslookup service, IPv4 Geolocation and Shodan Api*
+*Is a toolkit capable to realize ports scan, host discover ,nslookup service, IPv4 Geolocation, Shodan Api and more.*

 ```[javascript]
 [First Configuration] Usage: setup.py